ETF inflows pick up in May as demand broadens

-Equity ETFs captured $10.8 billion of net inflows in March.
-Core ETFs again saw the highest inflows, with investors favouring global and euro area equity exposures.
-Smart beta and thematic equity ETFs also enjoyed a relatively a strong month.
+Equity ETFs captured $28.3 billion of net inflows in May.
+After a record-breaking April, core equity ETF flows eased slightly to $20.1 billion in May, with investors favouring global, US and developed market exposures.
+Sustainable and thematic equity ETFs also enjoyed a relatively strong month.

-Commodity and multi-asset ETFs enjoyed net inflows in March, while alternative ETFs suffered net outflows.
+Alternative, commodity and multi-asset ETFs all enjoyed net inflows in May.

 European ETF cumulative flows – cumulative 12 months by asset class ($ billion)